-This photo is legendary because of the pouting boys: Curly (my dad), Bill, and Jack Price.
-And my grandmother’s notation on the back: “at bottom my three kids I must have belted you all look so sad.”
+This photo was legendary among the Prices because of the pouting boys: Curly (my dad), Bill, and Jack Price.
+And Bridget Dunne Price's notation on the back: “at bottom my three kids I must have belted you all look so sad.”

-I can't say what intuition brought me back to Pat Dunne, or what faint scratching led me to remember John Coughlin in the picture -- but something told me to look at the photograph again.
-Yep, the cousins were both there... both immigrants, about the same age, single guys mooching off their relatives.
-(In 1930, Coughlin was living with his cousin, my Grandma [Bridget Dunne] Price and Dunne was living a couple blocks away with his sister [Ellen Dunne] Auntie and her husband Ernest Price.)
-The lives of these first cousins must be intertwined.
+I look at the photograph again.
+Yep, the cousins are both there... both immigrants, about the same age, single guys enjoying the hospitality of their relatives.
+The 1930 census shows Coughlin living with his cousin Bridget Price on Theodosia and Dunne living a couple blocks away on Cote Brilliante with his sister Helen Price.
+How were the lives of these first cousins intertwined?

-I had never looked for John Coughlin's passage information, so I dug in.
+I searched for John Coughlin's passage information.
 There were many results, but near the bottom of the first page was a John Coughlin from Ballygar... near the family farm in Rushestown.
 Bingo!
-So could Patrick Dunne be on the same ship?
-My eyes scanned.
-There was Patrick Dunne on the line above.
+And there was Patrick Dunne on the line above.
 Double bingo!!
-Both were headed for the home of Ernest Price on Cote Brilliante in St. Louis -- Auntie's house.
+Both were headed for the home of Ernest Price on Cote Brilliante in St. Louis -- Aunt Helen's house.

 Tears welled up in my eyes.
 John Coughlin and Patrick Dunne had set out from Cobh, Ireland on the S.S.
 President Roosevelt, 4 May 1928, and arrived in NYC on 11 May.
 No doubt the gathering in the photograph was a celebration of their arrival in America.

 My dad was born in 1922 and looks like about 6 in the photo, so that tracks too.
 My dad would have loved this little discovery and I felt like he was with me.